amnh/BridgeUP-STEM-BabichMorrow/lesson_plans/File_Paths/Path_Game.md

 ## Rules

-You're going to work in two teams of three where you rotate from being The File, The User, and The Navigator.
+You're going to work in two teams where you rotate from being The File, The User, and The Navigator.

 1. The Game Master (me!) will give the first team a prompt indicating where The File and The User should be on the game board.